Blast Waves – Kyle Barrett

 While the game does well in channeling the look and feel of the early turn based games on an Apple II, the game lacks a training mode and instead relies heavily on trial and error.
 Combined with the clunky controls and the frustration at not having a trial version and instead paying to support what resembles a college CS term project just isnt what is expected from a seasoned developer.

 Do not buy this game.
 Its unbelievably low-effort garbage, from the half-baked concept to the clunky controls, this game gets low marks across the board.
 Theres nothing resembling precision to the controls, which completely defeats the concept of progressing time only when the player moves.
 All of the levels are roughly the same.
 There is a serious lack of care in designing the interface.
 This is just a shameless, quick and dirty cash grab banking on an idea with lots of potential.
 They could have turned the basic concept behind this game into something truly worthwhile, but were too lazy and greedy to do so.
-What a waste!
+What a waste.

 We like this a lot and it keeps getting better as we try new strategy/moving styles.
-Its a turn based shooter with level perks and if you get a charachter to complete 5 levels you can then clone/play him in the Squad mode.
-Which seems like a difficult version of the main game but you can purchase soldiers/ammo drops, you have movement control of any purchased soldiers and the character you chose starts with all the weapons theyve unlocked.
-We’ve managed to get 4 characters to squad level but have only beaten a couple of those levels.
+Its a turn based shooter with level perks and if you get a charachter to complete 5 levels you can then clone/play him in the Squad mode.which seems like a difficult version of the main game but you can purchase soldiers/ammo drops, you have movement control of any purchased soldiers and the character you chose starts with all the weapons theyve unlocked.
+Ive managed to get 4 characters to squad level but have only beaten a couple of those levels.
 Also as a roguelike you spend found gems on new equipment that becomes available and new armor sets that have perks like loot magnet, faster movement etc. Its not easy And if u dont watch your moves games can be super fast.
 Meaning you diebut its easy to put in a few games real quick as even completing a level successfully only takes a few minutes, maybe 5.
 Highly recommend!
 Different, fun, quick like a shooter yet you can stop and plan your move as action stops until you move or shoot, like a turn based.
 Awesomeness!!!
-Support devs like this and Keep up the awesome work brother!!!
+Support devs like this and Keep up the awesome work brother.

 Blast waves is challenging and fun.
 We really enjoy this game.
-Provides hours if entertainment without getting bored!
+Provides hours if entertainment without getting bored.

 This developer is great!
 We love the art and effects!
 So satisfying to take out targets!
 Really great storyline and world yielding.
 Every character you play as, has a unique backstory.